LegitKnots/Prox-Kiox/README.md

 For the manual install, above defaults to kiosk mode but since the backbone of this is a basic Firefox application, you can remove the --kiost from both commands in the auto run and post install and you'll be able to use it like a normal browser
 If you dont want it to always be full screen you can remove the '--kiosk' from the firefox-esr commands which will let in fun like a normal browser

-### Options

-`-k`

-Adding a -k enables kiosk mode, this is almost fullscreen mode but more locked down, you won't have access to the tool bar for firefox.
-Simply don't add this if you want the tool bar.

 ## Uninstall